AndrewRadev/qftools.vim/README.md

 - `S` opens the file in a new vertical split

 They've been taken pretty much as-is from the [ack.vim plugin](https://github.com/mileszs/ack.vim).
 You can disable them by setting `g:qftools_no_buffer_mappings` to 1.

+## Alternatives

+- [vim-qf](https://github.com/romainl/vim-qf) includes some of the functionality of this plugin and it's older, so it might be more reliable.
+- [persist-quickfix.nvim](https://github.com/brunobmello25/persist-quickfix.nvim) allows saving and loading quickfix windows, though with a different interface.
+Neovim-only.